Financial Industry Regulatory Authority: Arbitration

 For disputes over US$100,000 between customers and member firms, the panel that decides the case generally consists of three arbitrators: one industry (or, at the customer's timely discretion non-industry) panelist, one non-industry panelist, and one non-industry chairperson, according to the Code of Arbitration Procedure for Customer Disputes.
 For disputes between an employee and member firms, all three arbitrators are industry panelists, according to the industry code.
 For a given case, the two sides are provided separate lists by FINRA of ten local arbitrators for each category from which each party can strike up to four arbitrators and provide a ranking for the rest.
 Also provided are ten-year biographies and prior award histories for each arbitrator.
 FINRA will then provide the parties with the panel members by selecting the highest ranked available arbitrator from each category.
 Smaller claims are decided by one arbitrator and the smallest—claims of up to $50,000—may be decided through a Simplified Arbitration Process, with the arbitrator deciding the case by reviewing all the materials presented by the parties without an in-person hearing.

-According to FINRA, Through July 2023, there were 1,914 new cases filed for arbitration.
-163 customer claimant cases had been decided through July 2023 and in 26% of those cases, customers were awarded damages.
+According to FINRA, as of February 2026, there were 2,867 new cases filed for arbitration.
+240 customer claimant cases had been decided in 2025 and in 28% of those cases, customers were awarded damages.
 FINRA rates any positive award to a customer as a win for the customer, regardless of the magnitude of losses or legal fees.

 FINRA rules do not require parties to be represented by attorneys.
 A party may also appear pro se, or be represented by a non-attorney in arbitration.
 The third option is not advised, however, since this may be the unauthorized practice of law.
 Brokerage firms routinely hire attorneys, so a customer who does not can be at a serious disadvantage.
 One organization whose members specialize in representing customers against brokerage firms in FINRA arbitrations is the Public Investors Arbitration Bar Association (PIABA).

-In June 2006, Lewis D. Lowenfels, one of two partners at the New York law firm of Tolins & Lowenfels and co-author of the looseleaf treatise Bromberg and Lowenfels on Securities Fraud and Commodities Fraud, 2d said of the NASD arbitration process: "What started out as a relatively swift and economical process for a public customer claimant to seek justice has evolved into a costly extended adversarial proceeding dominated by trial lawyers and the usual litigation tactics."
+In June 2006, Lewis D. Lowenfels, partner at a New York law firm and co-author of the looseleaf treatise Bromberg and Lowenfels on Securities Fraud and Commodities Fraud, 2d said of the NASD arbitration process: "What started out as a relatively swift and economical process for a public customer claimant to seek justice has evolved into a costly extended adversarial proceeding dominated by trial lawyers and the usual litigation tactics."